KlausSecureShield/Cloud-SOC-Azure-Honeynet/Cloud-SOC-Azure-Honeynet.md

 ## Architecture After Hardening / Security Controls

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoints.
+For the "AFTER" metrics, Network Security Groups were strengthened by blocking ALL traffic, except for my admin workstation.
+Additionally, all other resources were safeguarded by their built-in firewalls, along with the implementation of Private Endpoints.

 ![image](https://github.com/KlausSecureShield/Cloud-SOC-Azure-Honeynet/assets/153767032/30289f44-e249-49f1-9777-7f8f298a375d)